Dark Black Holes in the Mass Gap: Introduction

-Intriguingly, some of the merger events observed by LIGO in 2019 \cite{LIGOScientific:2021usb} have indicated the existence of black holes in the mass gap with strong statistical significance.
+Intriguingly, some of the merger events observed by LIGO \cite{LIGOScientific:2014pky} and Virgo \cite{VIRGO:2014yos} in 2019 have indicated the existence of black holes in the mass gap with strong statistical significance \cite{LIGOScientific:2021usb}.
 The heavier of the original masses in event GW190521 is $98.4^{+33.6}_{-21.7} \ \Msol$ with the lighter mass of $57.2^{+27.1}_{-21.7} \ \Msol$; the merger masses for GW200220\textunderscore061928 are $87^{+40}_{-23} \ \Msol$ and $61^{+26}_{-25} \ \Msol$.
 Additionally, the primary black hole mass in the events GW190602\textunderscore175927, GW190706\textunderscore222641 and GW190929\textunderscore012149 are $71.8^{+18.1}_{-14.6} \ \Msol$, $74.0^{+20.1}_{-16.9} \ \Msol$ and $66.3^{+21.6}_{-16.6} \ \Msol$ respectively \cite{LIGOScientific:2021usb,LIGOScientific:2021djp}.
 As alluded to above, these events suggest that there may be some unknown black hole formation mechanism not described by our current models of stellar evolution.
-Among credible astrophysical mechanisms that could fill the mass gap we mention here second-generation BHs emerging from previous merger of two BHs \cite{Gerosa:2017kvu, Fishbach:2017dwv, Rodriguez:2019huv, LIGOScientific:2020ufj}, super-Eddington accretion in isolated binaries \cite{vanSon:2020zbk}, or mergers between an evolved star and a main-sequence companion \cite{Spera:2018wnw, DiCarlo:2019pmf}.
+Among credible astrophysical mechanisms that could fill the mass gap we mention here second-generation BHs emerging from previous merger of two BHs \cite{Gerosa:2017kvu, Fishbach:2017dwv, Rodriguez:2019huv, LIGOScientific:2020ufj}, accretion inside compact gaseous proto{-}clusters \cite{Roupas:2018cvb, Roupas:2019dgx}, super-Eddington accretion in isolated binaries \cite{vanSon:2020zbk}, or mergers between an evolved star and a main-sequence companion \cite{Spera:2018wnw, DiCarlo:2019pmf}.

 The work in explaining black holes in the BHMG using beyond Standard Model physics has thus far primarily focused on additional cooling mechanisms in the star \cite{Croon:2020ehi,Croon:2020oga,Sakstein:2020axg,Ziegler:2020klg}, which prevent the pulsation pair instability supernova.
 In this paper we present an alternative.
 We consider the possibility that a fraction of dark matter consists of a dissipative component, specifically a ``dark atom" with a heavy particle (we refer to as the ``dark proton") with mass $m_{X}$, a lighter particle (``dark electron'') with mass $m_{c} < m_{X}$, and a dark fine-structure constant $\alpha_{D}$.
 Such a complex dark sector is well motivated by solutions to the hierarchy problem (e.g. Twin Higgs, $N$-Naturalness) \cite{Chacko:2005pe,Arkani-Hamed:2016rle}.
 However we will remain agnostic to the exact origin of the dark sector.